mschoeffel/Spring-Hibernate/src/spring/REST/README.md

 #### 59.

 To set up a simple REST API (see `SimpleRestSetup` Folder ) you have to create a Spring web `@RestController` with RequestMappings and GetMappings and a standard Spring `@Configuration`.
 There you tell Spring where to scan for components.
 And set up a servlet initializer to get the rest servlet running.
 To run the code pretty simple use the pom.xml from below and create a Maven project.
-Care to set up the directories correctly and maybe fix the src root to scan for the components in the DemoAppConfig class.
+Then copy the Directory from here to your src directory of your Maven project.
+Take care to set up the directories correctly and maybe fix the src root to scan for the components in the DemoAppConfig class.
 To run the servlet then simply use the maven command `clean install jetty:run`.
 When the server started you can access the REST API with the URL `localhost:8080/test/hello`.

+If you want to get a page displayed when you call the blank URL `localhost:8080` you can simply create a folder called `webapp` in the src directory and put there an index.jsp file.
+Apache will automatically show this page as startpage if you enter the URL; so you dont get a 404 error displayed if you call the blank URL.

 pom.xml: